More

 Instructions

-2. Add the chile pepper, bread, and sesame seeds and cook, stirring occasionally, until the seeds are lightly toasted, about 6 minutes.
+2. Add the chili pepper, bread, and sesame seeds and cook, stirring occasionally, until the seeds are lightly toasted, about 6 minutes.
 Add the raisins, garlic, and pumpkin seeds and cook until fragrant, about 1 minute.

 4. Pour the broth mixture into a high-powered blender along with the peanuts, cinnamon, cumin, coriander, and chopped chocolate and blend until smooth.
 Season to taste with salt.
 Set aside.

-7. Spoon ½ cup molé into the bottom of the baking dish and spread it around.
+3. Spoon 1/2 cup molé into the bottom of the baking dish and spread it around.

-8. Remove the tortillas from the oven.
+4. Remove the tortillas from the oven.
 Fill a tortilla with a few shrimp, roll the tortilla into a cigar shape, and place it into the prepared baking dish seam-side down.
 Repeat with the remaining tortillas and shrimp.

-9. Spoon the remaining molé over the top of the enchiladas and sprinkle with cheese, if using.
+5. Spoon the remaining molé over the top of the enchiladas and sprinkle with cheese, if using.
 Bake in the oven until the cheese has melted, about 10 minutes.

-10. Remove from the oven and top with the cilantro and avocado.
+6. Remove from the oven and top with the cilantro and avocado.
 Serve immediately with a fresh squeeze of lime, if desired.

 Latest Stories